Danny Griffin (actor)

-Danny Griffin (born 2 July 1997) is an English actor, model, and stuntman.
+Danny Griffin (born 2 July 1997) is an English actor.
+He is best known for his role as Sky in the Netflix series Fate: The Winx Saga (2021–2022).

 Early and personal life

 Griffin grew up living on a farm in Cornwall, England, and has four sisters.
 He left Cornwall to move to London at sixteen years-old to pursue acting.
 He also worked as a stuntman and a stable hand as well as modelling.
-He stayed in Hampstead with his grandparents during the COVID-19 pandemic.

 Career

 Griffin had an early role in Free Rein on Netflix.
 He had a film role in British Christmas film Surviving Christmas with the Relatives (2018).
 Griffin portrayed the character Aslan in Guy Ritchie film The Gentlemen (2019) alongside Matthew McConaughey and Hugh Grant.
 Griffin appeared as Shane in Get Even for BBC iPlayer (2020).
 Griffin appeared in Fate: The Winx Saga opposite Abigail Cowen.

 He appeared in the film Gilded Newport Mysteries: Murder at the Breakers (2024).
 In 2025, he could be seen as Jo in the British television adaptation The Forsytes.